 - If you must stay outside for a long time, take breaks in a warm place that is sheltered from the wind.

 - Avoid getting your clothes wet.
-If your clothes get wet, change them as soon as possible.
+If they get wet, change them as soon as possible.
 You can also remove a layer of clothing as soon as you start to sweat.

 - Do not smoke or drink alcohol; neither will warm you up.
 On the contrary, smoking or drinking alcohol may lower your body temperature even more and lead to hypothermia, for example